Bethania, Queensland: Education

-Bethania Lutheran Primary School is a private primary (Prep-6) school for boys and girls at 66 Glastonbury Drive (27.6943°S 153.1578°E).
+Bethania Lutheran Primary School is a private primary (Prep–6) school for boys and girls at 66 Glastonbury Drive (27.6943°S 153.1578°E).
 In 2018, the school had an enrolment of 287 students with 25 teachers (21 full-time equivalent) and 16 non-teaching staff (11 full-time equivalent).
+In 2023, the school had an enrolment of 328 students with 21 teachers (18 full-time equivalent) and 25 non-teaching staff (17 full-time equivalent).

+There are no government schools in Bethania.
+The nearest government primary schools are Waterford State School in neighbouring Waterford to the south and Edens Landing State School in neighbouring Edens Landing to the south-east.
+The nearest government secondary school is Loganlea State High School in neighbouring Loganlea to the north-west.

 Amenities

 Palm Lake Christian Fellowship conduct their services at the Palm Lake Resort at 43 Goodooga Drive; it is part of the Wesleyan Methodist Church.

 Transport

 Bethania railway station provides access to regular Queensland Rail City network services to Brisbane and Beenleigh.